Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ### Deployment

-Proceed in configure the environment variables as outlined below, fork the GitHub repository, and log into your Azure account before proceeding with the deployment.
+Set up the environment variables as specified, fork the GitHub repository, and log in to your Azure account before moving forward with the deploymet.

 **IMPORTANT NOTE:** As with all Azure Deployments, this will **incur associated costs**.
 Remember to teardown all related resources after use to avoid unnecessary costs.
 See [here](#deployed-resources) for list of deployed resources.
 *NOTE: This deployment was tested using WSL 2 (Ubuntu 18.04) and Debian GNU/Linux 9.9 (stretch)*